syarul/keet/docs/model.md

     this.task = new CreateModel()
     // subscribe to model changes
     this.task.subscribe(model =>
-      // callBatchPoolUpdate - custom method to force update component states.
+      // callBatchPoolUpdate - custom method to force update
-      // If the component has predefine state(s) that get reassigned within this
+      // component states.If the component has predefine state(s)
+      // that get reassigned within this closure we can safely
-      // closure we can safely ignore calling this method. this.callBatchPoolUpdate()
+      // ignore calling this method.
+      this.callBatchPoolUpdate()
     )
   }